aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/_index.md

 ### [Save As PDF in Aspose.Tasks](./save-as-pdf/)
 Learn how to convert project files to PDF using Aspose.Tasks for Java.
 Simple steps for efficient conversion.
 ### [Convert MS Project to SVG in Java](./save-as-svg/)
 Learn how to save Microsoft Project files as SVG in Java using Aspose.Tasks library.
-Step-by-step guide with code examples.
+Step‑by‑step guide with code examples.
 ### [Save MS Project Data to Excel in Aspose.Tasks](./save-data-to-excel/)
 Learn how to save Microsoft Project data to Excel files using Aspose.Tasks for Java.
 Easy integration for Java developers.
 ### [Convert MS Project As JPEG in Aspose.Tasks](./save-as-jpeg/)